Xt-EHR Metadata Standards

 The information models approach used by Xt-EHR for EHDS follows ISO 13972 "Health informatics — Clinical information models — Characteristics, structures and requirements."

 Granularity of an information model can be different across use cases.
 A base information for medication would provide an optimal model for complete description of a medication in clinical context.
 A more granular model could be used on a regulatory or registry level, but not all this data may be relevant for eHealth users.
 On a national level, medication information may often be just a code or a reference, and that too may be sufficient in that context.
-Therefore, EHDS models are not designed to be directly implemented - every specification/implementation is free to extend or reduce these models to make them fit for their exact use case.
+Therefore, EHDS models may not be directly implementable - every specification/implementation is free to extend or reduce these models to make them fit for their exact use case.
 However, it is expected that derived models do not conflict with the source model.

 Comparison of different data types standards.
 Complete mappings between the chosen approach and FHIR data types.